-This document is designed to help users maximize the security and reliability during the use of CVM.
+This article aims to help users improve the security and reliability of their CVM instances.

 Security and Network

-- Limited access: Restrict access by using a firewall (Security Group) to only allow the trusted addresses to access instances, and set the most stringent rules in the Security Group.
-For example, to limit access via port/IP address.
+- Limited access: restrict access by using a firewall (Security Group to only allow the trusted addresses to access instances.
+The security group should also have stringent rules such as limiting access to ports and by IP addresses.

-- Security level: Different security group rules can be created for instance groups of different security levels to ensure that instances running important business cannot be accessed easily from the outside.
+- Security level: different security group rules can be created for instance groups of different security levels to ensure that instances running important business cannot be easily accessed by external sources.

-- Network logical isolation: Choose to use VPC to divide logical zones.
+- Network logical isolation: use VPC to divide resources into logical zones.

-- Account permission management: When it is necessary to use multiple different accounts to control the same set of cloud resources, you can control their access to cloud resources using the policy mechanism.
+- Account permission management: when it is necessary to allow multiple different accounts to access the same set of cloud resources, you can manage permissions to cloud resources using the policy mechanism.

-- Secure login: Log in to user's Linux instances by use of [SSH Key] (/doc/product/213/6092) whenever possible.
-For the instances that you log in with password, the password needs to be changed from time to time.
+- Secure login: log in to your Linux instances using the SSH key whenever possible.
+For the instances that you log in with a password, the password needs to be changed regularly.

-- Hardware storage: For the data that requires high reliability, use Tencent Cloud's cloud disks to ensure the persistent storage and reliability of data.
-Try not to choose Local Disk for storage.
-For more information, please see Cloud Block Storage Product Documentation.
+- Hardware storage: for data that requires high reliability, use Tencent Cloud's cloud disks to ensure the persistent storage and reliability of data.
+Try not to use Local Disks for storage.
+For more information, see the Cloud Block Storage Product Documentation.

 Backup and Recovery

-- Intra-region instance backup: You can back up your instances and business data using custom image and CBS snapshot.
-For more information, please see CBS Snapshot and Create Custom Image.
+- Intra-region instance backup: you can back up your instances and business data using custom images and CBS snapshots.
+For more information, refer to CBS Snapshot and Creating Custom Images.

-- Cross-region instance backup: You can copy and back up instances across regions using Copy Image.
+- Cross-region instance backup: you can copy and back up instances across regions by Copying Images.

-- Blocking instance failures: You can use EIP for domain name mapping to ensure that the server can quickly redirect the service IP to another CVM instance when it is unavailable, thereby blocking instance failures.
+- Blocking instance failures: you can use EIPs for domain name mapping to ensure that the server can quickly redirect the service IP address to another CVM instance when it is unavailable, thereby shielding instance failures.

-- Monitoring and responding events: Periodically check monitoring data and set proper alarms.
-For more information, please see Cloud Monitor Product Documentation.
+- Monitoring and event response: periodically check monitoring data and set proper alarms.
+For more information, refer to the Cloud Monitor Product Documentation.

-- Handling emergent requests: With Auto Scaling, the stability of CVMs during peak hours can be guaranteed and unhealthy instances can be replaced automatically.
+- Handling request spikes: with Auto Scaling, the stability of CVMs during peak hours can be guaranteed and unhealthy instances can be replaced automatically.